-- b.
-In addition to the notice required pursuant to (a), above, notice of the hearing on the proposed reversion to acreage shall be given in accordance with Section 7010.3. - 2.
-Reversion Initiated by Property Owners a.
-Abandonment of an Environmental Subdivision by Reversion
+b.
+In addition to the notice required pursuant to (a), above, notice of the hearing on the proposed reversion to acreage shall be given in accordance with Section 7010.3.

+2. Reversion Initiated by Property Owners

 An application for a reversion to acreage initiated by property owners shall be filed and processed in the manner prescribed in Section 7012.
 The application shall be considered by the Board of Supervisors at a public hearing.
 Notice of the hearing shall be given in the time and manner specified in Section 7013.2.